In 2016, I feel fine. How are you?

 In 2008, I managed not to fumble my nest egg in the financial crisis.

-In 2007, my online news writing for Home Theater moved from the blog to the news page and I added a tip jar to the Happy Pig restaurant site.
+In 2007, my online news writing for Home Theater moved from the blog to the news page.

 In 2006, my Home Theater blog went daily, and my restaurant book became an ad-supported site.